Table of Contents

 That said, sales cycles can vary depending on the type or source of the sales lead.
 For example, prospects generated from inbound vs. outbound activities may have different sales cycle lengths.

 Measure the conversion rate for each stage of the pipeline to discover how many leads convert at each point, as well as the overall lead conversion rate.
 Compare it with benchmarks for your industry to see how you’re performing relative to the rest of the market, and establish a baseline so that you can track improvement.
-Often times companies arrange their pipeline steps & conversion rates into a kind of a funnel, so you can see how “leaky” your process is at each step.
-This can be done for the marketing funnel, from lead to opportunity, and for the opportunities on the pipeline.

 Once you know your conversion rate and sales cycle length, you’ll know how many leads you need to generate, and thus how many sales opportunities and even closed deals to expect in a given time period, and how many reps you need to hit your revenue targets.

 If your conversion rate from one stage to another is poor, ideally you would zoom in and try to understand why that is; is it something rooted earlier on in the sales cycle (for example, poor initial qualification)?
 Wrong target market?
-Sales reps that simply haven’t mastered that aspect of selling and need more sales coaching?
+Sales reps that simply haven’t mastered that aspect of selling and need more sales training?

 Your conversion rate may differ based on the source of the opportunity, so bear that in mind and segment by lead source to see which are converting better than others.
 Zooming out to the overall conversion rate for each source of opportunities can quickly reveal your best, most productive revenue sources.